Here are the answers to questions we are mostly frequently asked. If you cannot find the answer to your question, please contact us.

 What are the legal requirements for spray operator training and certification?

-All professional pesticide users must be adequately trained, no matter what their age.
+All users of professional plant protection products must be adequately trained, no matter what their age.
 The training should give them the same skills needed to obtain a Certificate of Competence.

 What are Grandfather Rights and are they applicable to me?

 The qualification requirement forms part of the Plant Protection Products (Sustainable Use) Regulations 2012.
-The recognised qualifications are the City & Guilds (NPTC) Level 2 Award in the Safe Use of Pesticides (also known as PA1) and the Lantra Level 2 Award in the Safe Use of Pesticides.
+The recognised qualifications are the City & Guilds (NPTC) Level 2 Award Principles of Safe Handling and Application of Pesticides (also known as PA1) and the Lantra Level 2 Award in the Safe Use of Pesticides.
 Candidates can either purchase a workbook or attend a training course to ensure they have the necessary knowledge and skills to gain a Certificate of Competence.

 Candidates should take a practical assessment of knowledge and competence, based on the equipment that they use to apply pesticides.